akbaragha0712/Princeton-PPCL-PBM-Project/README.md

-# Princeton-CLSJ-PBM-Project

-## Model 1 - Unaltered Model
+## Data Collection and Processing

-For our baseline model we will use historical prescendent in cases as the primary driver of our prediction.
+For our modelling we will use historical prescendent in cases as the primary driver of our prediction.
 The data used to track historical treatment is available at the ["Cook County District Attorney Site"](https://datacatalog.cookcountyil.gov/browse?tags=state%27s+attorney+case-level&sortBy=most_accessed).

+For simplicity’s sake, in this example, we decided to focus on just one crime category: retail theft.
+For the same reason, we focused on only the two most common racial groups listed for
+defendants: White and Black.

+The code for Data Processing is in `Data Processing & Transformation.Rmd` from lines 1-139.

+## Purely Predictive Model

+This model reflects how the defendant historically would have been treated.
 To make a prediction we build an XGBoost model using only cases where the crime charged was in the Retail Theft category.

-## Model 2 - Convert race of individuals to White

-In our second model, we alter race and covariates of race in order to examine how these may alter the treatment of specific cases.

-## Model 2 - Suggestive Model v2

-This is additional code that can be used to experiment with the suggestive model.
-Download "revised model 3.Rmd" and "blackandwhite.csv"
+The code for creating the purely predictive model and interpreting results is in two places:
+* `Predictive & Suggestive Models.Rmd` from lines 8-72
+* `Predictive & Suggestive Models_v2.Rmd` from lines 3-82

+We recommend users to try both approaches, however to replicate the results in our report we advise using v2.

-## Model 3 - Race Agnostic Model
+## Race-Neutral Predictive Model

 For the race agnostic model we utilize the method developed by Yahav Bechavod and Katrina Ligett in ["Penalizing Unfairness in Binary Classification"](https://arxiv.org/abs/1707.00044).
 Predictions with fitted model can be run immediately in `race_agnostic_model.Rmd`.
 To retrain model follow the instructions below.